jessicaseto/fend-project-memory-game/README.md

 ## Instructions

+Download the repository to play the Matching Game!

+Open up the index.html file in a browser and start playing!

-Play the game by clicking on the cards in the grid to find all the pairs!
+To play the game, click on the cards in the grid to try and match all the pairs!

 There are 8 pairs within the 16 cards.